Scuderia Ferrari is the longest-serving team in Formula One, having raced in every championship since 1950.

 Most Grand Prix wins

-Ferrari have the most Grand Prix wins with a total of 243 wins to date since they began racing in 1950.
+Ferrari has the most Grand Prix wins, with 243 wins since they began racing in 1950.

 Most Grand Prix Appearances

-Since Ferrari have taken part in every Formula 1 season since its formation, the Italian team have raced in 1047 Grand Prix’s to date.
-In September 2020, Ferrari celebrated their 1000th Grand Prix at the Tuscan Grand Prix.
+Since its formation, Ferrari has participated in every Formula 1 season, and the Italian team has raced in 1047 Grand Prix.
+In September 2020, Ferrari celebrated its 1000th Grand Prix at the Tuscan Grand Prix.

 Most 1-2 Finishes